Genres: Romance, Supernatural

 William escorted Grell around the school, unsure as to what he might have done had the demon taken Grell's arm instead.
 He realized it was ridiculous to think about and instead kept an eye out for anything suspicious, but everything was amazingly normal.

-The maid from before greeted them, "I'm sorry, we had not been told that you were a woman, Miss Sutcliff, so we had to rearrange rooming.
+The maid from before greeted them as they reached the staff private quarters, "I'm sorry, we had not been told that you were a woman, Miss Sutcliff, so we had to rearrange rooming.
 The additions to the living quarters have not been finished so, Mister Spears, Mister Michaelis, You two will be sharing a room here." she said, motioning to one room.

 William's eyebrow twitched as the maid told them that he and Sebastian would be rooming together.
 He physically had to bite his tongue to stop from saying something he would probably wind up regretting anyway and instead gave the maid a somewhat pained smile.